VHS (Viral Hemorrhagic Septicemia)

 How many lakes have vhs (viral hemorrhagic septicemia)?

-VHS (Viral Hemorrhagic Septicemia) has been documented in 13 lakes, 13 in Minnesota and 0 in Wisconsin.
+VHS (Viral Hemorrhagic Septicemia) has been documented in 7 graded lakes: 7 in Minnesota.

 Does vhs (viral hemorrhagic septicemia) affect water quality?